top of page

 As for the illustration, Kirby’s paintings were now being framed in full on the cover.
 The idea might have been to showcase and celebrate Kirby's work, but unfortunately to me this doesn't seem a very intelligent use of the work.

-Kirby's paintings were always composed to form full-bleed wrap-around jackets with, as mentioned, certain areas deliberately left emptier to accomodate the coming inset boxes.
-Reproduced as on the above covers both as a flat painting seen in one go, and of course necesarily much smaller than intended use, the paintings tend to look badly composed; a mess of hard to follow detail.
-In a painting meant to be viewed like this, the rough centre of the composition is where you'd expect to find the most interest and action.
-But painting for a pull jacket, this is the part that would fall on the spine and so therefore arranged to be the least busy and interesting part of the painting by design.
-The actual centre of action and attention in a jacket painting will be in the bottom right-hand corner of the overall piece, which will of course become the front cover. ut presented flat, it means everything just looks weirdly crowded into the corner.
+Kirby's paintings were always composed tobecome full-bleed wrap-around jackets with, as mentioned, certain areas deliberately left emptier to accomodate the coming inset boxes.
+Reproduced as on the above covers both as a flat painting seen in one go, and of course necesarily much smaller than intended use, the paintings tend to look badly composed; a mess of hard to follow detail with empty middles.
+In a normal painting, the rough centre of the composition is where you'd expect to find the most interest and action.
+But when painting for a wraparound jacket, this is the part that would fall on the spine and so therefore arranged to be the least busy and interesting part of the painting.
+The actual centre of action and attention in a jacket painting will be in the bottom right-hand corner of the overall piece, which will of course is destines to become the front cover area in its intended presentation.
+So to sum up, presented flat Kirby's paintings look werirdly balanced with everything crowded into one corner.

 Another trend we see coming in here is the standardisation of the byline and title treatments.
 The visual ‘branding’ of an author’s name is so carefully considered these days that it’s hard to believe that it wasn’t until this point, eighteen books and eight years in, that Terry Pratchett’s name started being given a 'lockup' for hardback editions.

 These editions make a nice job by the standards of the time on that front.
 But the standardisation of the title treatments has not produced very good results on the whole over the years for Discworld.
 One trend I don’t understand in Discworld publishing, and which we shall see across all the covers from this point on, is the rather perfunctory treatment of the titles.
-Title are generally rendered small and made to sit in an unchanging and unarresting font.
+Title on Discworld books are generally rendered small and/or made to sit in an unchanging and unarresting font.
 I suppose it’s the result of the series’ success.
 The bigger Terry Pratchett’s own name was plastered across the covers, the less space there was for other text.
 In addition, the 90s just weren’t a great time for typography as digital design took over from older traditions and fonts replaced hand lettering.
-The aforementioned rise in the need for book covers to be readable at thumbnail actually gave rise to the more modern trend towards fabulous bespoke typography - but Discworld has still never really had typography-led covers.
+In the 21st century, the aforementioned rise in the need for book covers to be readable at thumbnail happily gave rise to the swing back towards fabulous bespoke typography - and yet Discworld has still never really had typography-led covers.

 And it’s a particular shame that Discworld hasn’t had a lot of great title typography because its titles are such a strong point.